victorhadyak/nginx-task/README.md

 kubectl

 # Step 1: Create a Dockerfile
-The first step is to create a Dockerfile for the Nginx forward proxy.
-Here's an example: [Dockerfile](./Dockerfile).
-This Dockerfile installs the nginx-module-http-proxy-connect package, which provides the ngx_http_proxy_connect_module.
+This [Dockerfile](./Dockerfile). installs the nginx-module-http-proxy-connect package, which provides the ngx_http_proxy_connect_module.
 It also copies the Nginx configuration file, nginx.conf, to the appropriate directory.